Sanotsch2003/MiPro-XG-V1/docs/InstructionSetArchitecture.md

 Assembly Syntax Example:
 ```
-HALT #pauses the execution of instructions.
+HALT ;pauses the execution of instructions.
 ```

 #### `SIR`